Online Trading Starts Here

 Set up your wallet

-To begin, you’ll need a cryptocurrency wallet.
+To begin, you’ll need a crypto wallet for stablecoins.
 You can opt for a software wallet (hot wallet) for ease of use or a hardware wallet for enhanced security.
 For newcomers, using a hot wallet connected to a centralized exchange may be more convenient.

 Purchase stablecoins